b-on-g/RAGU/docs/en/ragu_components.md

 | 16. | FOUNDED_BY       | 33. | PLACE_OF_BIRTH     |     |                  |
 | 17. | HAS_CAUSE        | 34. | PLACE_OF_DEATH     |     |                  |

-In the standard extraction pipeline, 29 NEREL entity types are used, while relation types are inferred dynamically.
+In the standard extraction pipeline, NEREL entity and relation types are injected into extraction prompts by default.
+You can pass custom `entity_types` and `relation_types` to the LLM extractors when you need a different ontology.
-This behavior is defined by the `artifacts_extractor_prompt` instruction.

-> **Planned updates:**
-> Integration of entity/relation extraction using either a lightweight fine-tuned LLM or a combination of specialized NER and RE models — both aligned with NEREL taxonomy.

 ---